Vice President for Student Success and Vice Provost for Academic Success

 Upon being appointed to this role in July 2014, she stated:

-As Vice President, Ms. Jackson provides strategic and operational leadership to nearly 600 employees in over twenty student success and student academic support units.
+As Vice President, Ms. Jackson provides strategic and operational leadership to nearly 600 employees in over twenty student success and student academic support units, many of which have been recognized nationally and/or regionally for their relevance and excellence.

 In the capacity as Vice Provost, she works closely with the Provost on planning, partnerships and operations of the Office of Academic Affairs which oversees academic planning, budgeting, accreditation and the University’s Colleges of Arts & Sciences, Health Professions, Law, Engineering, Education and Business.
 Additionally, Ms. Jackson oversees the Office of International Programs and the federally-funded TRIO programs, which supports first generation and low-income students’ and family’s successful navigation from access to graduation.